tethysplatform/tethys/docs/tethys_portal/social_auth.rst

       # your controller function
       def home(request)

-          # put codes inside a 'try..except...' statement
+          # put codes in a 'try..except...' statement
           try:
               # pass in request object
               hs = get_oauth_hs(request)

               # your logic goes here.
-              # for example: list all HydroShare resources that you have permission
+For example: list all HydroShare resources
               for resource in hs.getResourceList():
                   print(resource)